akenofu/HackAllTheThings/docs/Technical Writing/Writing Checklist.md

 -   Compare and contrast with something that readers are already familiar with.
 -   In tutorials, reinforce concepts with examples.
 -   In tutorials, note problems that readers may encounter.

+## Cyber Security related
+- Replace "the attacker" with "threat actor"
+- Don't refer to yourself in first person; Use company's name.
+- The company is an entity.
+Use they to refer to the company